ukhsa-collaboration/standards-api/docs/api-design-guidelines/error-handling.md

 | `errors` | **MAY**     | When you want to respresent multiple validation errors from a single request.                                               |
 | `code` | **MAY**     | An API specific error code aiding the provider team understand the error based on their own potential taxonomy or registry. |

+If an API extends their Problem Details object to include API specific error codes i.e. adding `code` as an extension, then the API specific error codes **MUST** be documented in the OpenAPI definition.

+The [MOT history API](https://documentation.history.mot.api.gov.uk/mot-history-api/error-codes/) and [NHS Spine Core API Framework](https://digital.nhs.uk/services/gp-connect/develop-gp-connect-services/development/error-handling#top) provides a useful example for standardising API specific error codes.
+While UKHSA's context may differ, a similar approach can be adopted while still adhering to [RFC-9457](https://www.rfc-editor.org/rfc/rfc9457.html).

 ## Common Problems Registry

 [RFC-9457](https://www.rfc-editor.org/rfc/rfc9457.html) has the concept of a [registry](https://www.rfc-editor.org/rfc/rfc9457.html#registry) for common problems, given that the intended use for these API Design Guidelines is for an APIM Platform, a **single** shared registry of Problem Details **MAY** be created or an existing registry adopted (as long as there aren't multiple registries) for common responses.